"“A Heartless Series”"

 More Detail:

-IRONHEART is a Marvel mini-series on Disney + about a teenage prodigy building her own Iron Man suit.
+IRONHEART is a Marvel miniseries on Disney+ about a teenage prodigy building her own Iron Man suit.
+MOVIEGUIDE® screened the first two episodes.
 Following her expulsion from MIT, Riri Williams (Dominique Thorne) is eager to prove her engineering genius to the world.
-After returning to Chicago, Riri joins a group of thieves in exchange for money for her research.
+Riri returns to Chicago and joins a group of thieves in exchange for money for her research.
 However, the thieves are plotting something dangerous behind her back.
-Moreover, traumatic memories from Riri’s childhood haunt her.
+Moreover, traumatic memories from Riri’s childhood begin to haunt her.
 Will Riri overcome her pride?

-IRONHEART takes place after the events of BLACK PANTHER: WAKANDA FOREVER.
-In the first and second episodes of Season 1, Riri Williams pleads guilty to helping her classmates cheat in class.
-The college expels Riri and strips her research grant from Stark Industries.
+IRONHEART is set after the events of the movie BLACK PANTHER: WAKANDA FOREVER.
+In the first two episodes, Riri Williams pleads guilty to helping her classmates cheat in class.
+The college expels Riri and strips her research grant from Tony Stark Industries.
 Desperate, Riri steals her Iron Man-like prototype suit from MIT and crash lands into her hometown of Chicago.
 Strapped for cash and parts, Riri joins a band of thieves led by the enigmatic gang leader Parker Robbins (Anthony Ramos).
 Together, they perform heists against Chicago’s most corrupt officials.

 Meanwhile, Riri struggles to reconnect with her estranged neighbors.
 When she has an unlikely reunion with an old friend, traumatic visions from Riri’s past begin to flood her mind.
 Moreover, Parker Robbins holds a dark secret that will determine the fate of Chicago.
 Will Riri be able to reconcile with her past mistakes?

-In terms of production quality, IRONHEART is a decent-looking series.
+In terms of production quality, IRONHEART is a decent looking series.
 The cinematography, lighting, and action scenes are on par with other MCU projects.
-The special effects, especially during the underground highway robbery in episode two, are well executed.
-The only downside is the wonky blending with Riri wearing her Ironheart suit of armor.
-Riri’s head looks like the special effects team slapped it on top of a CGI model, which is as awkward as it seems.
-Yet, this is the least of this show’s worries.
+The special effects, especially during the underground highway robbery in Episode Two, are well executed.
+The biggest downside is the wonky blending with Riri wearing her Ironheart suit of armor.
+Riri’s head looks like it was slapped on top of a CGI model, which is as awkward as it looks.
+Yet, it is the least of this show’s worries.

 The downfall of IRONHEART starts with its lack of moral clarity.
-The show favors a strong, politically correct moral framework.
-Riri has no qualms about lying to her friends, cheating on tests, and joining a gang of thieves if it serves her interests.
-Her widowed mother and neighbors reprimand her, but she is rewarded handsomely for her illegal efforts.
-The show tries to counteract this selfishness over her survivor’s guilt in the past.
-However, Riri’s callousness makes it impossible for viewers to root for her.
+The show favors a strong politically correct moral framework.
+Riri has no qualms about lying to her friends, cheating on tests and joining a gang of thieves if it serves her interests.
+She is reprimanded by her widowed mother and neighbors, but she is rewarded handsomely for her illegal efforts.
+The show tries to counteract this selfishness over her survivor’s guilt in the past (which will not be spoiled here).
+As a whole, Riri’s callousness makes it impossible for viewers to root for her.
+Even so, this is not the most egregious part.